 We have just started our 8th season of the Update Era, and kersh has only made a handful of deals resulting in just three trade sequences.
 However, the deal that he made with the current Chicago franchise has seen some interesting wrinkles.
 It started out simply enough, with Erubiel Castillo coming in while Jeff Rhodes and Darrell Stein were sent packing.
 But then Castillo left after being an in-season rental and netted kersh a couple of Comp Picks, one of which he then traded.
 At the moment, Darrin Blackwell and Gregg Shoulders are the two guys on his ML roster who are connected to that sequence.

 Since joining FYC in the first season of the Update Era, mike1184 has not been afraid to trade future stars away…but he has done so to receive future or current stars in return and has ultimately come pretty close to breaking even, especially after the first deal that he made.
-Even that swap (getting Ivan Osoria from Burlington for Jacob Chen) isn’t looking terrible as Osoria has accumulated 20.12 WAR for the Travelers, but Chen has close to 30 WAR so taken alone that trade gave mike -9.58 net WAR.
+Even that swap (getting Ivan Osoria from Burlington for Jacob Chen) isn’t looking terrible as Osoria accumulated 25.35 WAR for the Travelers before being dealt for a bundle of prospects this season, but Chen has close to 30 WAR so taken alone that trade gave mike -4.35 net WAR.
 His most intriguing sequence started in S34 when he sent BC Diaz and Tony Komatsu to Santa Fe for Pascual Machado, Dickie Griffin & Cookie Castilla.
 While Diaz & Komatsu have been a major part of the Bomber’s 3 rings in recent seasons, Machado has also thrived in Little Rock while Griffin netted mike some draft picks.
 One of those picks was used on a player he would later trade to land current starting SS Abraham Wilson making that deal one of several win-win trades mike has been a part of.

 zeustis01: -86.05 Net Trade WAR (71.30 in, 157.35 out)